 If you want to improve your CTR, you have to make sure that your content matches the search queries of your users.

-At the top of Keyword Hero’s Pyramid of SEO Needs is speed.
+At the top of SEO priority list is page speed.

 However, speed can also indirectly affect rankings based on bounce rates and dwell time.

-Google’s PageSpeed Insights tool is a powerful ally in this regard and can be found here.
+Google’s PageSpeed Insights tool is a powerful ally in this regard, and should be closely monitored.

 In brief, page speed scores are divided into three categories, slow (0-49), average (50-89), and good (90-100).